-‘DWTS’: What Songs The Stars Will Be Dancing To On The Premiere
+‘DWTS’: Find Out Which Songs The Stars Will Dance To On The Premiere

 - Chris Kattan & Witney Carson

-Dance: Cha Cha Song:”What is Love” by Haddaway
+Dance: Cha Cha – Song: “What is Love” by Haddaway

 - Nancy Kerrigan & Artem Chigvintsev